 If you are currently a World Community Grid member and want to download the BOINC client to a new, or additional computer(s), you may download the BOINC client client here.

 I'm using the BOINC agent, how do I choose which project or projects my device processes work for?
 You may select which projects you participate in using the My Projects page.
 This will set the projects you participate in for all of your devices.
 To set projects to run on certain device profiles, go to the Device Profiles page on our website.
 From there you can set each of your BOINC device profiles to run a different set of projects.

 What is my BOINC account key and where do I find it?
 The BOINC Account key is a unique identifier that is used by the BOINC client and the BOINC server to uniquely identify you and the devices registered under your member name.
 You may find your BOINC account key on your My Profile page.

 I know that my device has returned several results.
 Where can I check the status of those results?
 You may check your World Community Grid results by logging into our website using your existing member name.
-On the left hand menu on your "My Grid" page, select "Results Status".
+On the left hand menu on your "My Contribution" page, select "Results Status".
 You may access this page here.
 A detailed description of the various statistics may be found here.